xiix0/scam/README.md

-You have a truly strong individuality.
+There was a phone call for you.